Private Family Trust Companies (PFTC)

 Additionally, South Dakota has the lowest PFTC capital requirements in the U.S., as well as low set-up and maintenance costs, resulting in many families establishing their own South Dakota PFTC.

 A South Dakota PFTC is a South Dakota LLC or corporate entity that is typically 100% owned by the family and qualifies to do business in South Dakota as a PFTC after a hearing and acceptance by the South Dakota Division of Banking.
-The South Dakota PFTC then works with the non-South Dakota Family Office via service agreements to provide trust administration and other related services to the family trusts.
+The South Dakota PFTC then works with the non-South Dakota Family Office via service agreements to provide related services to the family trusts.

 As owners of the PFTC LLC, i.e. the family, can acquire Directors and Officers Insurance as well as Errors and Omission Insurance, and can serve as trustee within a LLC wrapper versus individually, thus eliminating personal liability they have individually being named as a co-trustee in a family members' trust document.

 The PFTC can then lease investment, asset allocation and other services from the non-South Dakota Family Office.
 Families may also place their PFTC in a South Dakota Dynasty Trust with an unlimited duration to perpetuate its existence.
 South Dakota has a perpetual Purpose Trust statute that allows for the PFTC to be placed into a South Dakota Dynasty Trust.
 South Dakota's unlimited duration dynasty statute dates back to 1983.
 The statute follows the Murphy case which the IRS acquiesced in 1979.
 South Dakota is one of the few states that can make these claims.

 For more information please visit the following sections of this website: